MaikelsoftTrading/signal-trading-examples/README.md

 ## About the framework
 This is a framework for building signal-based trading applications for backtesting, live testing and live trading.
-The framework can generate trading signals from any data source that emits timestamped price data.
-It can build candlestick charts from live prices, supports margin trading, leverage, and measures signal performance in real-time.
+The framework can generate signals from any price data source.
+It builds candlestick charts from live prices, supports margin trading, leverage, and estimates trading performance in real-time.

+* It can be used for trading commodities, forex, stocks, cryptocurrencies and more.
+* There is no need to implement interfaces or inherit from framework classes.
+Instead, a trading strategy is implemented as a single C# function.
+* Source data is not limited to trade prices.
+You can pair prices with any type of data that is to be analyzed by your strategy (e.g. for forecasting based on Twitter mentions, fundamental data, et cetera).

 ## Framework design
 The framework is built with .NET 5.0 on top of 64-bit native C libraries (Windows, Linux).
 It exposes only pure functions and immutable types.
 You will notice that most of these